obiknows/oursoulagenda/src/content/los-angeles-vegan-eats.md

 ![Donut Friend](https://donutfriend.com/wp3/wp-content/uploads/2017/12/polar-berry-club-0573-sq.jpg)

 We’ve had a lot of vegan donuts and no other donuts have been so fluffy and delicious.
+The best place to go if Krispy Kreme was your favorite spot before going vegan.
 They’ve got a million and one donuts to try and they even make custom ones for you.
-Donut Friend will make you a donut fiend.
+Donut Friend will for sure make you a donut fiend.

 #### Our Favorite Order
 - Polar Berry Club (Lemon glazed berry donut)
 - Strawberry Lab (for strawberry shortcake lovers)
-- Bacon-182
+- Bacon-182 (for those who love sweet and salty combos)

 #### Parking